dan-da/hd-wallet-addrs/README.md

 * supports multi address lookup in a single call.
 * returns extra un-needed info such as last 50 tx.
 * returns addresses in different order than requested.

+## blockr.io

+as of 2016-02-16:

+* supports multi address lookup in a single call.
+* limits number of addresses per call to 20.
+* does not return un-needed tx data.

 ## btcd